RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-12-30-sane-static-site-setups.md

 repository simply involves `git init` and then edit, `add`, `commit` cycles, it's less well known that a git repository can actually contain multiple independent "head" commits.
-Don't worry if that doesn't totally make sense right now, we'll come back to it.
+Don't worry if that doesn't totally make sense.
+The important thing is that we can store two separate revision histories in the same git repository.

 So, you have the source for a static site, and you've maybe written some dummy (or real!) content for it and generated the site at least